 Richmond is a somewhat small city located in the state of Texas.
 With a population of 12,138 people and 11 constituent neighborhoods, Richmond is the 200th largest community in Texas.

-When you are in Richmond, you'll notice that it is more blue-collar than most other communities in America.
-35.95% of Richmond’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Richmond is a city of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Richmond who work in sales jobs (10.95%), office and administrative support (9.16%), and food service (8.21%).
+Because occupations involving physical labor dominate the local economy, Richmond is generally considered to be a blue-collar town.
+35.01% of the Richmond workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Richmond is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Richmond who work in sales jobs (13.02%), office and administrative support (9.67%), and food service (7.81%).

-The per capita income in Richmond in 2010 was $20,443, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,772 for a family of four.
+The per capita income in Richmond in 2010 was $20,096, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $80,384 for a family of four.
 However, Richmond contains both very wealthy and poor people as well.

-Richmond is a very ethnically-diverse city.
+Richmond is an extremely ethnically-diverse city.
 The people who call Richmond home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Richmond, accounting for 60.02% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Richmond residents report their race to be White, followed by Black or African-American.
-Richmond also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 61.00% of the city’s residents.
-Important ancestries of people in Richmond include English, Irish, Czech, and Scots-Irish.
+Important ancestries of people in Richmond include English, Irish, Scots-Irish, and Czech.

 The most common language spoken in Richmond is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Serbo-Croatian.